-- $\Rightarrow$ lack of documentation; - ⇒ absence of cooperation to determinate identity; - $\Rightarrow$ lack of residence: - ⇒ use of false documentation or destroying existing documents, - ⇒ failing repeatedly to report to relevant authorities; - ⇒ explicit expression of intent of non-compliance; - ⇒ existence of conviction for criminal offence; - ⇒ non-compliance with existing entry ban; - ⇒ violation of a return decision:

-- ⇒ prior conduct (i.e. escaping); - ⇒ lack of financial resources; - ⇒ being subject of return decision made in another Member State; - ⇒ non-compliance with voluntary departure obligation.
+- ⇒ Lack of documentation; - ⇒ Absence of cooperation to determinate identity; - \Rightarrow Lack of residence; - ⇒ Use of false documentation or destroying existing documents, - ⇒ Failing repeatedly to report to relevant authorities; - ⇒ Explicit expression of intent of non-compliance; - ⇒ Existence of conviction for criminal offence; - ⇒ Non-compliance with existing entry ban; - ⇒ Violation of a return decision; - ⇒ Prior conduct (i.e. escaping); - ⇒ Lack of financial resources; - ⇒ Being subject of return decision made in another MS; - ⇒ Non-compliance with voluntary departure obligation.

-According to general principles of EU law and in particular the principle of proportionality, all decisions taken under the Return Directive must be adopted on a case-by-case basis.
+According to general principles of EU law, all decisions taken under the Return Directive must be adopted on a case-by-case basis.
 The above list of criteria should be taken into account as an element in the overall assessment of the individual situation, but it cannot be the sole basis for assuming automatically a "risk of absconding".
-Frequently only a combination of several of the above listed criteria will provide a basis for legitimately assuming a "risk of absconding".
 Any automaticity (such as "illegal entry = risk of absconding") must be avoided and an individual assessment of each case must be carried out.
-Such an assessment must take into account all relevant factors including the age and health conditions of the persons concerned and may in certain cases lead to a conclusion that there is no risk of absconding even though one or more of the criteria fixed in national law are fulfilled.
+Such an assessment must take into account all relevant factors and may in certain cases lead to a conclusion that there is no risk of absconding even though one or more of the criteria fixed in national law are fulfilled.